-Yale Graduate School of the Arts and Sciences, New Haven, CT.
-Master of Philosophy, 2012.
-Yale School of Forestry and Environmental Studies, New Haven, CT.
-Master of Forestry, 2010.
-State University of New York at Potsdam, Potsdam, NY.
-BA Physics, 2003
+Ph.D.
+Silviculture and Biogeochemistry, 2016 Yale Graduate School of the Arts and Sciences, New Haven, CT.
+Master of Philosophy, 2012 Yale Graduate School of the Arts and Sciences, New Haven, CT.
+Master of Forestry, 2010 Yale School of Forestry and Environmental Studies, New Haven, CT.
+BA Physics, 2003 State University of New York at Potsdam, Potsdam, NY.

-Prior to coming to Yale, Kris taught Science and Environmental Science in Western Massachusetts were he founded the Southern Berkshire Regional Arboretum, a student lead urban forestry project.
-He has in the past worked as a professional whitewater kayaker and guide.
-He continues to kayak and ski, though not as often as he'd like.
+Prior to coming to Yale, Kris taught Science and Environmental Science in Western Massachusetts where he founded the Southern Berkshire Regional Arboretum, a student led urban forestry project.